michaelbanfield/geneticsalesman/README.md

 geneticsalesman
 ===============

-Solves travelling salesman problem using a genetic algorithm.
+Solves traveling salesman problem using a genetic algorithm.

 Usage: